followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/4 Events/selectionChanged.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Provides access to the data that is available for binding against the element.
-Available only in the Knockout approach.
+The model data.
+Available only if Knockout is used.
 <!--/typeFunctionParamDescription1_field3-->
 <!--typeFunctionParamName1_field4-->addedItems<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->Array<any><!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-An array of items added to selection.
+The data of the items that have been selected.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->removedItems<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->Array<any><!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-An array of items removed from selection.
+The data of the items whose selection has been canceled.
 <!--/typeFunctionParamDescription1_field5-->
 <!--fullDescription-->
 Instead, you can use the [onSelectionChanged](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onSelectionChanged) option to handle the event.